Hyukjoo-Lee/Hyukjoo-Lee.github.io/_posts/2022-07-09-JavaScript_React_Master_2.markdown

 }
 ```

-<em> How to type pass and receive from components </em>
+<em> How to pass and receive props from components? </em>
 - It is not that different from what we did in JS
 - But, we can define 'CircleProps'

 ```javascript
     // Pass the props